 Note that card types, specifications and drivers are subject to continual updates and changes.
-Check with your service center for the latest details on video cards supported (see "Video Adapter Options" on page C - 3, or contact your service center for details).
+Check with your service center for the latest details on video cards supported.
+Note that not all video card options for this computer model series support SLI configuration (see "Video Adapter Options" on page D - 2, or contact your service center for details).